chumpy/http_client_tester/README.md

+#http_client_tester
-# a sinatra app whose purpose in life is to provide feedback on an HTTP request to assist in development of HTTP clients
+a sinatra app whose purpose in life is to provide feedback on an HTTP request to assist in development of HTTP clients